Chronic inflammation causes most chronic diseases.

 Some people are better than others at mitigating the effects of radon.
 Certain genetic variants increase the risk of lung cancer from radon by 3-fold.[ref]

 High levels of ROS: Oxidative Stress, Inflammation, Cell Death

 Reactive oxygen species (ROS) are the byproducts of oxygen metabolism.
 All of your cells create a little ROS when creating energy in the mitochondria.
 And normal amounts of ROS are necessary and used for cell signaling.

 Examples of ROS include hydrogen peroxide, superoxide, and hydroxyl radicals.
-All of which play a normal role in cell function when at low amounts.
+All of these play a normal role in cell function when at low amounts.